ITHaddox/AI_Path-Search-UCS-A-MIA/README.md

 It does extremly well on the road.
 You can see it does not search very many nodes.
 It’s pretty complicated but what it is basically doing is trying to use a hueristic that says “if every node after this node had a straight route to the destination with the max speed possible, would it be faster than the next checked node and update my total cost if faster (less expensive)”.
 Sometimes this algorithm gets beat in less node searchs by standard A* when going to islands in short distance but long distance islands MIA* wins.

-To be honest it has been a while since I did this project and there are many other good details in the code.
-The one thing I do regret is the naming of my variables.